Skip to main content

 velero backup create <backup-name> --include-namespaces=my-vcluster-namespace

-Verify backup was created successfully with:
+Verify a backup was successfully created with the following command:

 velero backup describe <backup-name>

-This should create a similar output to:
+This should create an output similar to the following:

 Name: <backup-name>